A gunshot went off seemingly from nowhere, but it was from one of the officers at the young girl’s site, me.

 She seemed unaware I was calling to her.
 Instead, she ran past me and sat on the closet floor.
 Her bed was untouched, but the floor had clothes and other items strung about.
 Most were in the closet in a high pile.
 It was as though she had built a den on the floor of the closet.
 Clothes were stacked up in a circular formation.
 I went over to her and put my hand on her shoulder.
 It seemed to jar her awake as if she had been sleepwalking.

 Colette looked frightened, and tears welled up in her eyes.
 “The bad man can’t find me, can he?”

 “What bad man?”
 I assumed she meant her father.

+I wasn’t sure what she meant.
+I just nodded in reassurance.
 I looked at Elma, and then I knew instantly what she was referring to.
 Puppies weren’t puppies.
 That bastard, I thought to myself.
 If I could have reshot him, I would have.

 The very next day, we took Collette to see the psychiatrist who helped map out a treatment for the trauma she had gone through.
 Colette had been through so much evil in her eighteen years on this planet.
 I didn’t understand how it could have been possible for someone to survive.